davidjcastner/git-tutorial/Lab1.md

-# Lab 1 - Creating a Repo and making the first commit
+# Lab 1 - Creating a repository and making the first commit

+>**What is Repository?**
+Repository is commonly referred to as a “repo”.
+A repository is a project’s folder/directory.
+It stores the commits of a project as a series of referenced objects called HEADs.
+There are two versions of GitHub repos, public and private.
+Public ones are free, and you have to pay for private ones.
+The name, “username/organization.github.io”, is reserved repo for the user or organization GitHub page (website).

-Commands used in this lab:
+## Commands used in this lab

 **git clone _url_** - clones a remote repository to your local machine
 **git add _files_** - adds changes that you made to the staging area